dbp/rivet-old/README.md

 `deploy:rollout` - Pushes what is currently running on staging to production.

+`deploy:rollback SHA` - Rolls production back to the specified git revision (short version), which must correspond to a built image, which anything that was ever running does.

 `crypt:setpass` - Set a password on an encrypted file (used for the
     production config file).
 The password is stored it `.rivetpass`, which if you don't have anything in `.rivetcrypt`, you can edit directly.